-This will provide each flat with a combined mix of 30m2 of amenity space.
-In addition, the landscaping areas will provide additional amenity in the form of lawn, planting, hedges and trees and space for benches.
+The proposal will provide for 186m2 of communal amenity space in addition, the landscaping areas will provide additional amenity in the form of lawn, planting, hedges and trees and space for benches.

-The Council is requested to note application 74992/APP/2019/3668, which has been granted planning permission for a replacement 4-storey building houses 9 dwellings at 808-810 and 812-814 Uxbridge Road.
+The Council will note 74992/APP/2019/3668, granted permission for replacement 4-storey building houses 9 dwellings at 808-810 & 812-814 Uxbridge Road.